5 ways of getting much whiter teeth

-All toothpastes can eliminate surface stains since they have mild abrasives.
-However, some whitening toothpastes have chemical and polishing agents to remove stains effectively.
-Whitening toothpastes don’t include bleach which is why they can only remove surface stains.
-Whitening toothpastes can lighten your tooth’s colour by one shade.
-Enamel building toothpastes can assist in remineralizing your teeth and can help seal small cracks in your teeth that often pick up stains.
+All toothpaste can eliminate surface stains since they have mild abrasives.
+However, some whitening toothpaste have chemical and polishing agents to remove stains effectively.
+Whitening toothpaste don’t include bleach which is why they can only remove surface stains.
+Whitening toothpaste can lighten your tooth’s colour by one shade.
+Enamel-building toothpaste can assist in remineralizing your teeth and can help seal small cracks in your teeth that often pick up stains.
 Make sure to use the right toothbrush too or else you risk leaving blank spots.

 5. Coconut oil